gatsbyjs/gatsby-source-wordpress-experimental/docs/plugin-options.md

 ## presets

-A preset of plugin options to be applied under some circumstance determined by the useIf function property.
+An array of plugin options presets that are applied if the useIf function on each returns true.
+The default includes an optimization for when in Gatsby Preview mode.

 **Field type**: `Array`